 Course aims and learning outcomes

-- The aim of this course is to ensure that you can achieve an up-to-date level of understanding and competence that will serve as a lasting and practical basis for a career, for example, in research - whether industry, pure or applied biology, as well as teaching, publishing or management.
+- The aim of this course is to ensure that you can achieve an up-to-date level of understanding and competence that will serve as a lasting and practical basis for a career, for example, in research - whether industry, pure or applied biology as well as teaching, media, law, commerce, government or management.

 - Our objective is to provide training in scientific and transferable skills through modular lecture courses, research projects, written work, seminars and supervisions.

-- At the end of the course you should have increased: your capacity to think critically; your competence to design and execute an experiment; your confidence in communicating ideas both in writing and orally.
+- At the end of the course you should have increased: Your capacity to think critically; your ability to design and execute an experiment; your confidence and ability in communicating ideas.

 Previous course requirements

-We don't wish to be prescriptive about this.
 Plant and Microbial Sciences IB is not a course requirement.
 Our students in the past have come equipped with IB CDB, Ecology, HPS, BMB, Animal Biology, Geology, Pharmacology or Pathology.
-We schedule lectures so that you can also attend IB Plant and Microbial Sciences lectures if you wish to, and you will be able to access the IB PMS CamTools site.
+We schedule lectures so that you can also attend IB Plant and Microbial Sciences lectures if you wish to, and you will be able to access the IB PMS Moodle site.